jnikula/hawkmoth/doc/extension.rst

 correct reStructuredText.
 See :ref:`documentation comment syntax <syntax>` for details.

-See :ref:`installation` on how to install the Hawkmoth package and its dependencies.

 Hawkmoth itself is :ref:`extensible <extending>`, and ships with some :ref:`built-in extensions <built-in-extensions>`.